Chairman of the Global Advisory Board, Campbell Lutyens; Former Prime Minister of Hungary

-Gordon Bajnai is Group Chief Operating Officer of Meridiam Infrastructure and a former Hungarian Prime Minister.
+Gordon Bajnai is Chairman of the Global Advisory Board at Campbell Lutyens and former Hungarian Prime Minister.
 He is the founder of the Patriotism and Progress Public Policy Foundation, in Hungary, and of Together-Party for a New Era, formerly known as Together 2014 an electoral alliance, formed in October 2012 for the next Hungarian parliamentary election.

 Mr. Bajnai is also senior advisor to the Center for Strategic International Studies (CSIS), a Washington based think thank, and member of the European Council on Foreign Relations (ECFR).
 He was in addition a former adjunct professor at Columbia University SIPA and visiting fellow at John Hopkins University (SAIS).

 Between 2009 and 2010, Mr. Bajnai served as Prime Minister of the Republic of Hungary, leading the crisis management government as a non-partisan technocrat.
 Prior to this, from 2006 he was appointed a Government Commissioner in charge of the National Development Plan; then Minister of Local Government and after that Minister of National Development and Economic Affairs.